rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 Duplicates should be kept until material is digitized whereupon they can be considered for weeding.

+Phonographs, because of their size, often do not fit on regular sized shelves and are housed on the LP shelves in the Nunnery.
+In the case that there are not enough LPs from one collection to fill a phonograph box, they may be housed in one of the combined LP (CLP) boxes.
 For CLPs: The container list will include the actual CLP number in the box column with a dash in the place of the folder number.
 For example:

 ![Figure 15: Representing CLPs in the container list](/06-LOCAL%20PRACTICE/Images/Figure15.jpg "Representing CLPs in the container list")